TimoWilhelm/hello-chat-starter/README.md

 ## Workshop Overview

-We'll kick off with a brief overview of the Cloudflare Developer Platform and Durable Objects, then dive into a hands-on session to build a real-time distributed chat application that runs globally on Cloudflare.

 **What to bring:** Your laptop with your favorite code editor, a free Cloudflare account (can be created for free at <https://dash.cloudflare.com/sign-up>), and some JavaScript or TypeScript experience would be a plus.

 ## 🚀 A Step-by-Step Workshop